 Representatives from Healthwatch Hampshire are involved in the Patient, Staff and Stakeholder Advisory Group and system communications task and finish group.
-As a specific piece of work we asked Healthwatch to review a draft of this plan and received their feedback in X 2020.
-[Add detail about the feedback].
+As a specific piece of work we asked Healthwatch to review a draft of this plan and received their feedback in X 2021.
 As part of this work they reviewed the plan in light of COVID-19 restrictions, recognising that they will have a view on effective and appropriate methods of engagement as a result of the pandemic.
-[Add detail about the comments/feedback]